 DID YOU KNOW?

-A critial source area, the Northern Drakensberg hosts the Orange River and the Ukhahlamba Drakensberg Park.
+The Northern Drakensberg is a transboundary Water Source Area (shared with Lesotho) in KwaZulu-Natal and the Free State.
+A critical source area, the Northern Drakensberg hosts the Orange River and the Ukhahlamba Drakensberg Park.
 The Orange River has the country's largest dam, the Gariep Dam (meaning 'great water'), with a capacity of 5,340,000 megalitres.
-Additionally, SA's largest Ramsar site, the Ukhahlamba Drakensberg Park (formerly Natal Drakensberg Park), is also located here at 2428 km2.
+Additionally, SA's largest Ramsar site, the Ukhahlamba Drakensberg Park (formerly Natal Drakensberg Park), is also located here.

 Interbasin transfer systems